Designing with Flecs

 components.physics that contains all the components to store data for a physics system.
 You may then have a module called

 systems.physics, which imports the components module and "implements" the components.
 Because applications only have access to

 components.physics (they import it as well) but do not have direct access to the systems inside

 systems.physics, you can simply swap one physics implementation with another without changing application code.

 This is a powerful pattern enabled by ECS that will give your projects a lot of flexibility and freedom in refactoring code.

 You might wonder whether a module with lots of systems, of which only a few are used by your application makes your application slower.
-The answer is no. Flecs only inserts systems into the main loop that have matched with actual entities.
-Any imported systems that have never matched with anything remain dormant, and will not negatively affect your performance.
+The answer is fortunately no. Flecs only inserts systems into the main loop that have matched with actual entities.
+Any imported systems that have never matched with anything remain dormant, and will not negatively affect performance.